Ian Blackford: SNP Westminster leader

 He was re-elected at the 2017 general election.
 On 14 June 2017, he was elected as leader of the SNP Westminster Group, succeeding Angus Robertson who had lost his seat.
+Upon election, he chose not to take a £33,000 increase to his salary Robertson had taken, instead sending that money to staff wages.
 On 19 July he was appointed a member of the Privy Council.
 Additionally, he has served as a member of the secret Intelligence and Security Committee, which scrutinises the work of Britain's intelligence agencies.
 On 25 April 2019 it was reported that he had "stood down" from this role, to be "replaced by Stewart Hosie".

 Blackford announced his revised frontbench team on 7 January 2020, following the 2019 general election.